 2. The parable then presents a contrasting idea that the listening might find offensive or disturbing.
 A Samaritan stops and helps the injured man, and gives him money and clothing.

 3. Now, the structure of the parable seems to suggest that the opposite position fulfills the original position.
 The right thing to do was to help the man, even though it defies common practice, or purity laws.

 A young man, struck by a love for his God, enters into monastic service, yet after taking his vows, the feeling of God’s closeness fades away from him.

-Shaken by this feeling of loss, the young monastic decides to rise an hour early, before dawn, and enter the sanctuary before the rest of his brothers.
+Shaken by this feeling of loss, the young monastic rises before dawn to enter the sanctuary an hour earlier than the rest of his brothers.

-As the seasons pass, his face sags, and his hair becomes grey and sparse — he is no longer a young man, but an elderly figure who is well respected by his fellow monks.
-Despite this, however, he still aches for the Love of God he felt in his youth.
+As the seasons pass, his face sags, and his hair becomes grey and sparse — he is no longer a young man, but an elderly one, well respected by his friends and brothers.
+Yet in his heart, he aches for the Love of God he felt in his youth.

-One wintry evening, the elderly monk goes for a walk to clear his thoughts.
-As he slowly climbs the snow-packed ridge, he hears the soft music of a songbird.
-In this moment, his eyes fill with tears, for he had found the Spirit again.
+One wintry evening, the old monk goes for a walk.
+As he slowly climbs a snow-packed ridge, he hears the soft notes of a songbird.
+In this moment, his soul cried out in ecstasy, for he had touched the Word one last time.